WE FINISHED!!

 Mid June saw us in the Peak District once again, enjoying a wonderful week of walking.
 The weather, which had been fearsomely hot in the preceding weeks, thankfully cooled and we had perfect clear blue skies every day, except for the first morning.

 This was going to be a week of dipping into lots of things, rather than focussing on two or three long walks.
-We stayed in Buxton as neither of us had been there before, and so had new areas to explore.
-On our first morning in the rain, we climbed up to Solomon's Temple on Grin Low Hill which was lovely, with the rain easing as we wandered back down through heathland and mixed woodland.
-After a cup of coffee, we headed up onto Burbage Edge in the Goyt Valley, again overlooking Buxton, where the National Park boundary runs right over the summit.
+We stayed in Buxton, somewhere neither of us had been before, and which offered new areas to explore.
+On our first morning in the rain, we climbed up to Solomon's Temple on Grin Low Hill which was lovely, the rain easing as we wandered back down across heathland and through mixed woodland.
+After a welcome cup of coffee, we headed up onto Burbage Edge in the Goyt Valley, again overlooking Buxton, where the National Park boundary runs right over the summit.
 Unfortunately, the rain started in earnest once we were at the trig point, so we hurried down again, soaking wet.
 In the afternoon, we decided to visit the wonderful Lyme Park and thoroughly enjoyed the stunning house and grounds.

 We then moved on to Bakewell for a couple of nights, and were out early, parking at Ladybower Reservoir to climb Win Hill; prominent from almost everywhere in the Hope Valley area.
-We crossed Ladybower dam, slightly intimidated by the two huge 'plugholes' or shaft spillways, then began climbing up through a lovely shady pine woodland.
-The path rose very gently up through the woods to a slightly steeper section just before the treeline, when we crossed open fellside and climbed the last rocky knoll to the summit.
+We crossed Ladybower dam, slightly intimidated by the two huge 'plugholes' or shaft spillways, then began climbing up through a lovely cool, fragrant pine wood.
+The path rose very gently upwards to a slightly steeper section just before the treeline, when we crossed open fellside and climbed the last rocky knoll to the summit.
 The views were beautiful in all directions; to Edale and Mam Tor, down to Ladybower and across to Baslow Edge.
-We had the top to ourselves for half an hour before others began to appear from different directions, so we made our way back down.
-We spent the afternoon wandering around Bakewell which was stunning with the most beautiful displays of flowers, strolling by the river and exploring the back streets.
+We had the summit to ourselves for half an hour before others began to appear from different directions, before we made our way back down.
+We spent a lovely couple of hours in the afternoon wandering around Bakewell which was ablaze with the most beautiful displays of flowers, strolled by the river and explored the back streets.

-We had a lazy morning the next day, then a walk round Bakewell again, which was busy and buzzy as it was a Saturday and there was a dance festival taking place.
-We had arranged to meet friends in Buxton where we had a walk around the lovely Pavilion Gardens before drinks, a meal and then a talk from 17 time Everest summiteer, Kenton Cool, about the history of Everest climbing expeditions at the Pavilion Gardens, which was fascinating if a little warm!
+After a lazy morning the next day, we had another walk round Bakewell, which was busy and lively as it was a Saturday and there was a dance festival taking place.
+We had arranged to meet friends in Buxton and had a walk around the lovely Pavilion Gardens with them before drinks, a meal and a talk from 17 time Everest summiteer, Kenton Cool, about the history of Everest climbing expeditions at the Pavilion Gardens, which was fascinating.

-Our final morning saw us leaving Bakewell and calling in to Hardwick Hall for a visit before setting off back down the M1.
-I'd been before a couple of times about 30 years ago but couldn't really recall much about it, and Bro had never been.
-It was gorgeous and the gardens were particularly stunning with flowers and flowering shrubs in profusion.
+Our final morning saw us leaving Bakewell and stopping at Hardwick Hall before setting off back down the M1.
+I'd been before a couple of times, but about 30 years ago and Bro had never been.
+It was utterly gorgeous and the gardens were particularly stunning with flowers and flowering shrubs in profusion.
 The house was a fascinating example of Elizabethan architecture.

 We've grown to really love the Peak District, and will be returning very soon.